 \section{Discharging in $\mathbb{R}^d$}

 In graph theory, the Discharging method is a powerful proof technique primarily used in structural and coloring problems, especially for planar graphs.
-It gained prominence through its central role in the proof of the four color theorem.
+It gained prominence through its central role in the proof of the Four Color Theorem.
 Based on the theoretical framework proposed in this paper, we can extend the Discharging method, originally used to address problems on planar graphs, to $\mathbb{R}^d$.

-We now demonstrate how the Discharging method can be applied to address the coloring problem of $d$-uniform $\mathbb{R}^d$-hypergraph.
+Although we are currently unable to use the Discharging method to improve Theorem~\ref{chromatic-number}, we have found that this approach can be applied to the coloring problem of $(d-2)$-faces in $d$-uniform $\mathbb{R}^d$-hypergraphs.
 For this purpose, we first introduce the following definitions.

-\begin{definition}[$d$-uniform $\mathbb{R}^d$-hypergraph] Let $H$ be an $\mathbb{R}^d$-hypergraph.
-If every $(d-1)$-dimensional topological hyperedge of $H$ is homeomorphic to a $(d-1)$-simplex (that is, a simplex of dimension $d-1$, in which each hyperedge contains exactly $d$ vertices), then $H$ is called a $d$-uniform $\mathbb{R}^d$-hypergraph. \end{definition}